arangodb/docs/3.10/programs-arangodump-maskings.md

 It uses the following rule:

-- If a character of the original number is a digit it will be replaced by a random digit.
+- If a character of the original number is a digit it is replaced by a random digit.
 - If it is a letter it is replaced by a random letter.
 - All other characters are left unchanged.
 - If the attribute value is not a string it is replaced by the